GitHubWhite22/lee-white-capstone/README.md

 ## Overview

 Raven Stone Knits is a full-stack, responsive site for visitors to find hand knitting patterns to make clothing accessories for men and women.
-The addition of a checkout will turn it into a fully functional e-commerce website.

 ### Problem

-I produce high quality knitwear accessories which are highly sought after by people who see them.
+I produce fine quality knitwear accessories which are highly sought after by people who see them.
 The problem is, I don't have the time to personally knit items for everyone who would like to own something of mine.
 A few people have talked me into custom orders for them, and though it's rewarding to see how happy they are, it's extremely time-consuming and not economical for me to fulfill knitwear orders on a one-to-one basis.

 ### Solution